JasonWHowse/CodeBook/C#/Toast Method/readme.md

 use the Children.Add( method to add the toast object using the GetToast method from the toast object.<br>
 <code>MainGrid.Children.Add(toast.GetThost());</code><br>
 Attributes of the toast object have default values the object is instantiated with but most can be modified to customize the toast.<br>
-to call hte toast use the PopToastie method on the object.<br>
+to call the toast use the PopToastie method on the object.<br>
 You will need to include a message, the toast color schema, and the duration in seconds for which you wish to call it.<br>
 for example:<br>
 <code>toast.PopToastie("Toast message", ToastColors.PRIMARY, 4);</code><br>